 Funding Instrument Type: Grant.
-Anticipated Total Priority Area Funding: The anticipated total for all awards under this funding announcement in FY 2004 is \$2.7 million.
+Anticipated Total Program Funding: The anticipated total for all awards under this funding announcement in FY2004 is \$500,000.

-Anticipated Number of Awards: It is anticipated that 3 to 6 projects will be funded.
+Anticipated Number of Awards: It is anticipated that 5 projects will be funded.

-Ceiling on Amount of Individual Awards: The maximum Federal share of the project is \$450,000 in the first budget period.
-An application received that exceeds that amount will be considered "non-responsive" and be returned to the applicant without further review.
+Ceiling on Amount of Individual Awards: The maximum Federal share is not to exceed \$100,000 for the first 12month budget period.
+A traineeship must not exceed \$10,000 per student per budget year.
+A minimum of 75 percent of the total project funds must be used for traineeships.
+An application received that exceeds the upper value of the dollar range specified will be considered "non-responsive" and be returned to the applicant without further review.